 Structure of the Activities

 Structure of the SUFI Movement USA

 The original Sufi Movement was founded by Hazrat Inayat Khan in London in 1910 but later he moved his family after the WW I and moved to France.
 He relocated the headquarters of the organization to Geneva, Switzerland establishing the organizational structure and the Headquarters in 1915.
-The co-presidents of the Sufi Movement are the co-Administrative representatives including the heads of the Five Activities.
-The Executive Supervisor is vice-president and there is a Secretary and Treasurer function.
+The succession of leadership of the Sufi Movement are the Administrative Representatives including the heads of the Five Activities, the Executive Supervisor who is Vice-President and a Secretary and Treasurer.
 The five Activities of the Sufi Movement are: the Esoteric Activity, the Universal Worship Activity, the Healing Activity, the Brotherhood and Sisterhood Activity, the Symbology Activity.

-- The Universal Worship Activity is under the leadership of the Siraj-un-Munir, and the Moin-ul-Maham in Europe and the Moin-ul-Maham in the US act as the Secretaries.
+- The Universal Worship Activity is under the leadership of the Siraj-un-Munir, and the Moin-ul-Maham in Europe and in the USA act as the Secretaries.

 - The Spiritual Healing Activity is under the leadership of the Sahaba-e-Safa, and the Bayt-ul-Haram is the Secretary.

 - The Symbology Activity is under the leadership of the Most Experienced Farmer and the Dar-es-Salam is the Secretary.